 Localization is the application of location-specific standards to your content.
 Not all countries read left to right, for example.
 Not all words have the same number of letters or symbols or have the same connotation per region.
 Small local details like this can greatly impact the conversion effectiveness of your website.
 You want your customers to believe your website was made for them, specifically.
 That means understanding each market and localizing to their sensibilities and behaviors with cultural context.

 Here are five important factors to consider when building a localization strategy.

-Your target audience will always be the centre of your business strategy.
-Your target audience influences how much you spend in outreach.
+Your target audience will always be the center of your business strategy.
+Your target audience influences how much you spend on outreach.
 Consider your product - who is interested at home?
 Are those trends applicable in other countries?
 Why is there a need for your product in the new potential market?

 For example, what may be useful in Mumbai, India, may not be of relevance in rural India.
-Where Indians officially speak English and Hindi, there are 121 ‘floating’ dialects spoken, based from 22 mother languages.
+Where Indians officially speak English and Hindi, there are 121 ‘floating’ dialects spoken, based on 22 mother languages.
 Your localization plan may need to adjust to multiple dialects and communication styles to penetrate your target audience.
 Check out our blog on the top languages to target.

 Determine the Market